 Visit Responsibly

 Welcome to BruceGreySimcoe, a beautiful and diverse region complete with fresh water, lush forests, towering escarpments and plunging waterfalls.
 As a visitor to this area, and as residents enjoying it daily, we have a responsibility to take care of the land, water, wildlife and communities here.
 We share a common goal of wanting to preserve this special place for generations to come.
 On this page are resources to help you visit the area responsibly.
 Following these tips will make your trip more enjoyable and will keep BruceGreySimcoe beautiful.
 We've recently committed to the Sustainable Tourism 2030 Pledge.
-Get more info on RTO7's sustainability tourism approach here.
+Get more info on RTO7's sustainable tourism approach here

 Tips for visiting responsibly

-Plan ahead – Gone are the days you can wake up in the GTA and head to the region on a whim.
+Plan ahead – Gone are the days you can wake up and head to the region on a whim.
 These days you need to plan ahead and book ahead.
 Why not visit less crowded places during quieter times?
 You just might find the solitude that makes this place so magical.

 Tap into tap water – Nothing ruins a scenic vista quicker than a plastic water bottle.
 Pack and use your refillable water bottle.